 3. Marketing Connections: Do you have your ezine publication, your blog, your YouTube channel, your Slideshare account, and other social media outlets connected to your primary social networking accounts?
 Can you share what’s happening on one social media site on another?
 Do you have an easy way for your blog readers, ezine subscribers, or web site visitors to follow you on various social media platforms?
 Do you regularly add any videos or slideshows you have created to your social media profiles?

 Are all of your profile images updated?
-Do you routinely add new images of yourself as you work with clients, attending live events, go to networking functions?
+Do you routinely add new images of yourself as you work with clients, attend live events, and go to networking functions?
 Do you have custom YouTube and Twitter backgrounds that reflect your brand?

 5. Engagement and Interaction: How often do you send out status updates?
 Are they automated or live?
 Is there a good mix of valuable content to promotions?
 Are you posting at times when your followers are most likely to read your updates?
 How often do you actually converse with others?
 How about reposting useful posts?
 Do you regularly wish your followers Happy Birthday or Anniversary, and give them recognition for their accomplishments?
 Do you provide easy ways for followers to repost and share your content?
 How frequently are your followers reposting and sharing your content?